-Jesus of Nazareth is perhaps the most influential individual on Human history.
-And to a great degree it is so because of what he encountered in Jerusalem.
-From his arrival at the Mount of Olives to his death at the Golgotha, these events proved to change world history.
+Jesus of Nazareth is perhaps the most influential individual in Human history.
+And to a great degree it’s so because of what he encountered in Jerusalem.
+From his arrival at the Mount of Olives, to his death at the Golgotha, these events proved to change world history.
 The fall of Roman Empire, the Middle Ages and the Renaissance, just to name a few.

-The trial of Jesus took place in a public building in Jerusalem which all the Gospels label as Praetorium.
+The trial of Jesus took place in a public building in Jerusalem, which all the gospels label as Praetorium.
+The term Praetorium is generic.
 Unfortunately, this building is not mentioned in any other contemporary historical documents.
-But the term Praetorium is generic.
-It was the name of the General’s tent in the Roman army, and often used to label the Roman headquarters in cities of across the provinces.
+It was the name of the General’s tent in the Roman army, and often used to label the Roman headquarters in cities across the provinces.

-Local tradition holds that the trial of Jesus was held in a fortress built by King Herod and called Antonia.
-Foundations of the Antonia were discovered in the 19th century, north of the Temple Mount.
+Local tradition says the trial of Jesus was held in a fortress built by King Herod and called Antonia.
+Foundations of Antonia were discovered in the 19th century, north of the Temple Mount.
 Furthermore, a large paved courtyard was found in front of it.
-It is assumed that this is where Jesus was presented to the public, and after condemned, from here he was directed to the site of his execution, the Golgotha.
+It is assumed that this is where Jesus was presented to the public, and after condemned.
+From here, he was directed to the site of his execution, the Golgotha.

 Walking Along the Stations of the Cross

 From the place of his trial the site of his execution, the trail Jesus walked is now known as Via Dolorosa or Via Crucis (English for “the Stations of the Cross”).
 Many Catholic groups walk along this path, chanting hymns of Christian veneration.
 Some even carry a big wooden cross, affiliating in spirit with the passion of Christ.
 Moreover, every Friday the Franciscans lead a procession along what’s now regarded as a holy road.
 The Catholic church developed a belief of 14 different events along the Via Dolorosa.
 Each one is marked by a sign on the street, and some bear a small chapel for prayer and contemplation.